-All Performance History counters can be set to zero by pressing © (Clear) from the HLU-319 Span Status screen shown in Figure 5 on page 16.
+All Performance History counters can be set to zero by pressing © (Clear) from the HLU-319 Span Status screen shown in Figure 5 on page 15.
 The HLU-319 is considered the master module; it clears all performance data screens at both the HLU-319 and the HRU.
+Counters can not be cleared by accessing the HRU craft port.